 How to buy Aspen (APZ) shares

 Aspen Group is a real estate-diversified business based in Australia.
-Aspen shares (APZ) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+Aspen shares (APZ) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Aspen has a trailing 12-month revenue of around $35.5 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Aspen